trueos/pcbsd/src-qt5/docs/controlpanel.rst

 This tab provides the following buttons:

-- **AppCafe**: opens :ref:`AppCafe®` so that you can install packages within the specified traditional or ports jail.
-Software installed using this method will be tracked by :ref:`Update Manager`, meaning that Warden® will be notified when updates are available for the installed software.
-Since BSD-based packages are not available for Linux jails, this button is not available if a Linux jail is highlighted.

 - **User Administrator:** opens :ref:`User Manager` so that you can manage the highlighted jail's user accounts and groups.
 The title bar will indicate that you are "Editing Users for Jail: Jailname".
 Note that any users and groups that you have created on your PC-BSD® system will not be added to a traditional jail as each traditional jail has its own users and groups.
 However, a ports jail has access to the users and groups that exist on the PC-BSD® system, yet